dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

 # Enroll devices by using a device enrollment manager account

-Organizations can enroll up to 1,000 mobile devices with a single Azure Active Directory account by using a device enrollment manager (DEM) user account.
-DEM is an Intune permission that can be applied to an AAD user account and lets the user to enroll up to 1,000 devices.
-This is useful for scenarios where devices are enrolled and prepared before handing them out to the users of the devices.
+You can enroll up to 1,000 mobile devices with a single Azure Active Directory account by using a device enrollment manager (DEM) account.
+DEM is an Intune permission that can be applied to an AAD user account and lets the user enroll up to 1,000 devices.
+A DEM account is useful for scenarios where devices are enrolled and prepared before handing them out to the users of the devices.

 ## Limitations of devices that are enrolled with a DEM account